Low-water crossing

-A low-water crossing (also known as an Irish bridge or Irish Crossing, causeway in Australia, low-level crossing or low-water bridge) provides a bridge when water flow is low.
-Under high-flow conditions, water runs over the roadway and precludes vehicular traffic.
-This approach is cheaper than building a bridge to raise the level of the road above the highest flood stage of a river, particularly in developing countries or in semi-arid areas with rare high-volume rain.
-Low-water crossings can be dangerous when flooded.
+A low-water crossing (also known as an Irish bridge or Irish Crossing, causeway in Australia, low-level crossing or low-water bridge) is a low-elevation roadway traversing over a waterbody that stays dry above the water when the flow is low, but is designed to get submerged under high-flow conditions such as floods.
+This type of crossing is much cheaper to build than a high bridge that keeps the road surface consistently above the highest water level, and is usually deployed in semi-arid areas where high-volume rainfall is rare and the existing channel is shallow (which requires extra ramping on the banks to build a more elevated bridge and thus costs more), particularly in developing countries.

+Low-water crossings are essentially elevated floodways, functioning like causeways under normal conditions and serving as limited fords during high-discharge conditions.
+They are generally considered unsafe for traffic during floods due to the potentially fast and turbulent currents flowing over the road surface, and can be dangerous even after the flood has receded because silt, mud and debris left on the road by the water can reduce traction and cause skidding risks for both vehicles and pedestrians.

+In Japan, a Konnyaku bridge is a type of low-water crossing.

 Construction

 The low-water crossing was developed from the traditional ford.
 A ford permits vehicular traffic to cross a waterway with wet wheels.
 In some countries the term “low-water crossing” implies that the crossing is usually dry, while “ford” implies that the crossing is usually wet.

 The simplest type of low water crossing is called an unvented ford or drift.
 This type of low water crossing is used mainly for shallow waterways or dry streambeds.
 It consists of an improved surface of gravel, gravel-filled geotextile grid, paving blocks, or concrete slabs positioned to match the slope and elevation of the adjacent waterway and floodplain.

 To cross somewhat deeper waterways, a type of low water crossing called a vented ford can be constructed with culverts.
 The size of the culverts (often concrete pipes) is usually selected to allow the water to flow below the roadway and provide a dry crossing surface for most of the year.
 During periods of high water flow (e.g. spring runoff or flash floods), water will flow over the top of the crossing, as the culverts are not large enough to carry these flood-type runoff events.

 A more elaborate low-water bridge will usually be an engineered concrete structure.
 There are thousands of such structures in the arid climates of the western United States; some of them accommodate four-lane city streets or highways.
 Typically, a low-water bridge that accommodates a high daily volume of vehicular traffic will be underwater only a few days per decade.